Sunday, December 26, 2010

 Just Hear Those Sleigh Bells Jingling

-Of all the fun things.
-Ohhh, I do like the Internet.
+Of all the fun things!
 You may recall a few days ago when I posted this Christmas-y banner on my blog page, I mentioned that it was from the photo cover of an old album (yes, an LP record) that has been in our family almost five decades.

 Well loved and well used, you can only imagine how well scratched it was by now too!
 The well-scratched part probably wasn't a result of little sis and I playing it over and over, as we'd pull it up to the top of the stacking pole, put the arm in place, flick the little switch to get the turntable going.
 Plop... and that album would be spinning another round of carols and festive songs.